-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

+(dollars in thousands, except for per share data, unless otherwise noted)

-Employer Contributions to Pension Plans-The Company's funding policy for its U.S. and non-U.S. pension plans is to fund when required or when applicable upon an agreement with the plans' trustees (the "Trustees").
+Employer Contributions to Pension Plans-The Company's funding policy for its U.S. and non-U.S. pension plans is to fund when required or when applicable upon an agreement with the plans' trustees.
 Management also evaluates from time to time whether to make voluntary contributions to the plans.

-The following table summarizes the components of net periodic benefit cost (credit) related to the Company's pension plans for the three month periods ended March 31, 2018 and 2017:
+The following table summarizes the components of net periodic benefit cost (credit) related to the Company's pension plans for the three month and six month periods ended June 30, 2018 and 2017: